stardisblue/stress-majorization/README.md

   // Threshold of change between each iteration, if the change is less that epsilon, the aglorithm will stop and return the solution
   epsilon: number, // default to Math.pow(10, -6)

-  // Maximum iterations allowed, if the algorithm either reaches this or epsilon, it will return whatever the result was computed up to this point
+  // Maximum iterations allowed, if the algorithm either reaches this or epsilon, it will return whatever the result was computed up to this point.
+If set to 0, it will ignore the maximum iteration check
   maxIterations: number // default to 10000
 };
 ```